BAPTIZE IN THE NAME OF JESUS CHRIST

 In contrast, the Holy Spirit has absolutely nothing to do with the remission of sin especially since it did not—and could not—shed its blood.
 It is the power from God the Father by which He begets us with eternal life:

-ROMANS 8:10 But if Christ be within you, the body is indeed dead because of sin; however, the Spirit is life because of righteousness.
+ROMANS 8:10 And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.

-2 CORINTHIANS 3:6 Who also made us competent as ministers of the New Covenant; not of the letter, but of the Spirit; for the letter kills, but the Spirit gives life.
+2 CORINTHIANS 3:6 who also made us sufficient as ministers of the new covenant, not of the letter but of the Spirit; for the letter kills, but the Spirit gives life.

 This is why the receiving of the Holy Spirit is separate from baptism.
 While water immersion baptism depicts the death and burial of sin and, subsequently, the resurrection to a life without sin, the Holy Spirit is the seed of begettal for eternal life.
 Baptism is WITH the Holy Spirit, not “by” or “into” it[7]: